takeAction/jekyll-now/_posts/2018-06-09-Github-Jekyll.md

 }
 ```

-  This css file is included in `_layouts/default.html`, so you can write the table css in a separate file, then just include it in this html file.
+  This css file is included in `_layouts/default.html`, or you can write the table css in a separate file, then just include it in this html file.

 ### Add comment section on your post